ciads-ut/transfer-learning-ner/README.md

 In addition, we include instructions for obtaining several other NER datasets not used in the COLING paper, but which may be of interest.
 These
-are: BBN, MalwareTextDB, GMB 1.0.0, Wikigold, AnEM, and WNUT 2017.
-Of these, only Wikigold, AnEM and WNUT 2017 could be shared due to licensing restrictions.
+are: BBN, MalwareTextDB, GMB 1.0.0, Wikigold, AnEM, WNUT 2017, and SEC-filings.
+Of these, only Wikigold, AnEM, WNUT 2017 and SEC-filings could be shared due to licensing restrictions.

 # Dataset licenses